adn770/ppdf/docs/design-dmap.md

 The project is architected as a core library (`dmap_lib`) and a command-line interface (`dmap.py`) that uses it.

-The analysis engine employs a sophisticated, multi-stage pipeline that begins with **semantic color analysis**.
-It first identifies the functional role of each color in the source image (e.g., `floor`, `wall`, `shadow`).
-This allows for intelligent pre-processing, such as creating a clean, high-contrast version of the map for robust structural analysis.
+The analysis engine employs a sophisticated, **region-first** multi-stage pipeline.
+It first isolates the primary dungeon area from the surrounding canvas and any text blocks.
+Only then does it perform a **multi-pass semantic color analysis** on the isolated region to identify the functional role of each color (e.g., `floor`, `wall`, `shadow`, `glow`).
+This allows for intelligent pre-processing and robust, score-based wall detection that combines stroke thickness, shadow, and glow cues.

-The pipeline cleanly separates the detection of the core, grid-aligned structure (floors, walls, doors) from the detection of non-grid-aligned **enhancement layers** (water, columns, furniture).
+The pipeline cleanly separates the detection of the core, grid-aligned structure from the detection of non-grid-aligned **enhancement layers**.
 These enhancement features are captured using a high-precision (1/8th grid unit) coordinate system and assigned a `z-order` to ensure correct rendering.
 This layered, semantic approach allows `dmap` to produce a deeply structured and accurate representation of complex dungeon maps.

 ---